jsherman212/iosdbg/README.md

 Theos is a cross-platform suite of tools capable of building iOS software without Xcode.
 Refer to this link for instructions on installing Theos on your jailbroken iOS device: https://github.com/theos/theos/wiki/Installation-iOS

 #### GNU readline 7.0
 This project uses GNU readline 7.0.
-Compile it for `aarch64-apple-darwin`:
+Compile it for `aarch64-apple-darwin` on a non-iOS device:

 ```
 curl -O ftp://ftp.cwru.edu/pub/bash/readline-7.0.tar.gz